Yuki Nishi

-Yuki Nishi (西 勇輝, Nishi Yūki) is a Japanese professional baseball pitcher for the Hanshin Tigers in Japan's Nippon Professional Baseball league.
-He formerly pitched for the Orix Buffaloes from 2009 to 2018.
+Yuki Nishi (西 勇輝, Nishi Yūki) is a Japanese professional baseball pitcher for the Hanshin Tigers of Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Orix Buffaloes from 2009 to 2018.

-Early Baseball Career
+Early baseball career

 He started playing baseball in his 2nd grade, and pitched in the local leagues all the way to junior high.
 As the ace pitcher of Komono High in Mie Prefecture, he led his school to the prefectural championships in his second year, and all the way to the 1st round of the 2008 Summer Koshien Tournament in his senior year where they lost to Sendai Ikuei High.

 Orix Buffaloes

 He was the Orix Buffaloes' 3rd round pick in the 2008 NPB professional draft.
 He signed a 50 million yen contract with Orix for an annual salary of 5 million, and was assigned the jersey number 63.